jcvincentliu/Personal-Website/content/vincent_says/_index.md

 6. Blaming the victim is most miserable thing that the weakest will do.

+7. Man, show your courage.
+That's the most precious characteristic of human beings.

 ## Truly Good Songs and Lyric Exercepts
  <!--Very surprised \ would render a line break but \\ wouldn't -->